JetBrains/kotlin-multiplatform-dev-docs/topics/compose-popups.md

 With `PopupProperties`, you can control how the popup handles focus and dismissal:

 * `focusable` determines whether the popup receives key events, disabled by default.
-  It must be enabled for `dismissOnBackPress` to work.
 * `dismissOnBackPress` dismisses the popup on Android's back button or the **Esc** key on desktop, enabled by default.
 Requires `focusable = true`.
 * `dismissOnClickOutside` dismisses the popup when the user presses outside its bounds, enabled by default.